High Performing Sales Organizations: 3 Things that Set Them Apart

 1. Customer Centricity

-First and foremost top performing sales teams keep their customers front and center.
-This does not surprise us.
-Our organizational alignment research found that sales culture — how work gets done — accounts for 40% of the difference between high and low performing sales teams.
-Sales teams that culturally strive for customer intimacy and measure their success based upon the success of their customers outperform their peers.
+Top-performing sales teams put customers at the heart of everything they do—a finding consistently reinforced by sales rep simulation assessment data.
+This aligns with our organizational alignment research, which shows that sales culture — how work actually gets done — accounts for 40% of the performance gap between high and low-performing teams.
+Sales teams that prioritize customer intimacy and measure their success by the impact they create for their clients consistently outperform their peers.

-To improve your customer centricity, focus on increasing your understanding of your customer’s business, anticipating and flexing to your customers’ needs, and creating a community of customer advocates to spread the word.
+To strengthen customer centricity, focus on deepening your understanding of your customers’ business, anticipating and adapting to their evolving needs, and cultivating a network of customer advocates who amplify your value.
+By embedding the customer perspective into every interaction, sales teams move from transactional selling to trusted partnership.

 2. Sales Process Alignment